FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 different attribute short names, the Japanese JSON-LD `@context` file agrees with the standard tutorial context about the full URIs used for a **Building** entity - effectively it is using the same data model.

-Therefore it is possible to request the new **Building** (created using the Japanese data model) and have it return using the short names specified in the standard tutorial JSON-LD `@context`, this is done by supplying the `Link` header is pointing to the tutorial JSON-LD `@context` file.
+Therefore, it is possible to request the new **Building** (created using the Japanese data model) and have it return using the short names specified in the standard tutorial JSON-LD `@context`, this is done by supplying the `Link` header is pointing to the tutorial JSON-LD `@context` file.